Punchyou/deep_learning_course/notes.md

 * Manual error analysis.
 * Dev-training error = variance, training - human error = avoidable bias

+### Learn from multiple tasks
+* **Transfer learning** - use a NN to learn something, and then use it to predict something else as the learning is transfered, maybe with little twiking.
+Works good for small datasets.
+* **Multi-task learning** - use a NN to learn multiple things in the same time, and one could predict one task accuratelly.
+For example, in the case of autonomous cars, we have to predict values for  lights, pedestrians, cats, other cars etc, all in the same time.
+Unlike softmax regresion, here one image can have multiple labels.
+One big NN instead of many different NNs, might work better for all thos predictions.
+This is used less oftern than **transfer learning**.

 ## Error Analysis
 * Sometimes we can do an error analysis instead of improving our model: